opendocsg/slw-judgments-backfill/2018_SGHCR_9/report.md

 _Whether a stay of proceedings with conditions should be granted_

 85     When the D & E’s counsel was queried on the impact of OS XC on this present application for stay of proceedings, it was submitted that a stay can be granted on terms and the stay will be lifted if the terms are not met.
-D & E say that this is in line with _Gulf Hibiscus Ltd v Rex International Holding Ltd and another_ [2017] SGHC 210 where the Aedit Abdullah JC (as he was then) granted a stay of court proceedings on condition that if the tiered dispute resolution was not triggered within three months or an arbitration not commenced within give months from the date of the judgment, the parties would be at liberty to apply to the court to lift the stay.
+D & E say that this is in line with _Gulf Hibiscus Ltd v Rex International Holding Ltd and another_ <span class="citation">[2017] SGHC 210</span> where the Aedit Abdullah JC (as he was then) granted a stay of court proceedings on condition that if the tiered dispute resolution was not triggered within three months or an arbitration not commenced within give months from the date of the judgment, the parties would be at liberty to apply to the court to lift the stay.

 86     I see a number of issues in respect of the proposal for a conditional stay of proceedings in Suit